AnishVarun/Velovalue-v1/README.md

 Authentication state is persisted using Firebase's local persistence, so users remain logged in even after closing the browser.

-## Car Price Calculator
+## Vehicle Price Calculator

-The car price calculator uses two data sources:
+The vehicle price calculator uses multiple data sources:

-1. **Web Scraping API**: When online, the application uses a Python Flask API that scrapes car price data from the web
+1. **Indian Web Scraping API**: When online, the application uses a Python Flask API that scrapes vehicle price data from popular Indian websites:
+   - CarDekho.com
+   - CarWale.com
+   - ZigWheels.com
+   - BikeWale.com
+   - BikeDekho.com

+2. **Gemini AI Integration**: The application uses Google's Gemini AI to provide detailed insights about vehicles, including:
+   - Vehicle overview
+   - Key features and specifications
+   - Pros and cons
+   - Market position in India
+   - Resale value insights
+   - Maintenance costs
+   - Fuel efficiency
+   - Competitors in the same segment

-2. **Firebase Algorithm**: As a fallback, the application uses a prediction algorithm based on various factors like make, model, year, mileage, and condition
+3. **Fallback Algorithm**: As a fallback, the application uses a prediction algorithm based on various factors like make, model, year, mileage, and condition, specifically calibrated for the Indian market

 ## Deployment